slogvo/notion-mapper/README.md

-# Notion-Mapper: A Library to Map Notion Blocks to React Components
+# react-notion-blocks: A Library to Map Notion Blocks to React Components

 **[Tiếng Việt](#)** *(Click here for Vietnamese version: [README.vi.md](README.vi.md))*

-Hello! **Notion-Mapper** is a handy library designed to help you **map Notion blocks to React components** quickly and effortlessly.
+Hello! **react-notion-blocks** is a handy library designed to help you **map Notion blocks to React components** quickly and effortlessly.
 If you're looking to build a **blog**, **portfolio**, or any project related to writing in the spirit of **"build in public"**, while integrating content from the **Notion API** into your React app, this tool is for you!
 From paragraphs, headings, images, tables, to code blocks, everything is supported out of the box!

 ---

-## 🌟 Why Use Notion-Mapper?
+## 🌟 Why Use react-notion-blocks?

 When embarking on a **build in public** journey—a popular trend in the developer community where you publicly share your project-building process—creating a blog to document your progress is a fantastic idea.
 A blog not only helps you connect with the community but also serves as a space to store your experiences, knowledge, and stories.
 To do that, you'll need a suitable **CMS (Content Management System)**.
-Let's explore why **Notion** stands out as a great choice and how **Notion-Mapper** simplifies integrating Notion into your blog.
+Let's explore why **Notion** stands out as a great choice and how **react-notion-blocks** simplifies integrating Notion into your blog.

 ### 1. Popular CMS Options for Blogging
 There are several CMS platforms you can choose to manage content for your blog.
 Here are some popular options along with their key characteristics: